nekStab/LightKrylov/README.md

 ### Running the tests

-To see if the library has been compiled correctly, a set of unit tests are provided in [test]().
+To see if the library has been compiled correctly, a set of unit tests are provided in the `test` folder.
 Run the following command.

 ```
 fpm test